-Crisis Eligibility, 2605(c)(1)(A) 4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE?
-No 4.7 Check the appropriate boxes below and describe the policies for each.
-Yes No • Do you require an assets test? \bowtie Do you give priority in eligibility to: • Elderly? • Disabled?
+Crisis Eligibility, 2605(c)(1)(A)

+4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE?
+Yes No

+4.7 Check the appropriate boxes below and describe the policies for each.

+Yes No Do you require an assets test? $\boxtimes$ Do you give priority in eligibility to: Elderly?
+Disabled?
 Young children?
 Households with high energy burdens?
-Other? • In order to receive crisis assistance: Must the household have received a shut-off notice or have a near empty \boxtimes tank? • Must the household have been shut off or have an empty tank?
-Must the household have exhausted their regular heating benefit?
-Must renters with heating costs included in their rent have received an eviction \square notice?
-Must heating/cooling be medically necessary?
-Must the household have non-working heating or cooling equipment? • Other? • Do you have additional/differing eligibility policies for: • Renters?
+Other?
+In order to receive crisis assistance: Must the household have received a shut-off notice or have a near empty tank?
+Must the household have been shut off $\boxtimes$ or have an empty tank? $\ge$ Must the household have exhausted their regular heating benefit?
+Must renters with heating costs included $\boxtimes$ in their rent have received an eviction notice? $\boxtimes$ Must heating/cooling be medically necessary? $\boxtimes$ Must the household have non-working heating or cooling equipment?
+Other? $\boxtimes$ Do you have additional/differing eligibility polic Renters?
+Renters living in subsidized housing?
+Renters with utilities included in the rent?
+Explanations of policies for each "yes" checked about the substant of polici $\propto$

-Priority in eligibility to elderly, disabled, young children, and households with high energy burdens, please see sections: 8.2.3 and 3.4.18 (included in Section 2).
+Priority in eligibility to elderly, disabled, young children, and households with high energy burdens, please see sections: 8.2.3 and 3.4.16 (included in Section 2).

-• Renters living in subsidized housing?

-• Renters with utilities included in the rent?
-Explanations of policies for each "yes" checked above:
+Determination of Benefits

+4.8 How do you handle crisis situations?

+Separate component

+Fast Track

+Other - Describe

+4.9 If you have a separate component, how do you determine crisis assistance benefits?

+Amount to resolve crisis, up to a maximum of \$\\\\\

+Other -Describe

-Determination of Benefits 4.8 How do you handle crisis situations?
-Separate component Fast Track Other - Describe 4.9 If you have a separate component, how do you determine crisis assistance benefits?
-Amount to resolve crisis, up to a maximum of \$ Other -Describe Section 4.2.1.3: Agencies shall work with customers to determine the amount needed to prevent and/or restore an energy loss.
-The preapproved range to alleviate the crisis situation is \$300 to \$750.
+Section 4.2.1.2: Agencies shall work with customers to determine the amount needed to prevent and/or restore an energy loss.
+The preapproved range to alleviate the crisis situation is \$100 to \$800.
 The maximum amount allowed for deliverable fuel requests is the minimum fill plus trip charge (when applicable).
 The maximum amount for natural gas and electric requests is the utility's required down payment to prevent a disconnection and/or restore services.
 The worker should document, in HE+ System Notes, the requirement for each crisis request.
 If an exception is needed to these maximum amounts, contact the HE+ Help Desk.

 The Department of Administration (Wisconsin Home Energy Assistance Program) has annually been in contract with the Keep Wisconsin Warm Fuel Fund and/or Heat for Heroes.
 Once the fuel fund has raised match funds, LIHEAP matched funds are awarded.
 These funds are another resource made available to local sub-grantees for eligible low-income customers.

-Section 2.2.2.3: A homeless applicant who has proof of a permanent address they will be moving into may be eligible for an energy assistance benefit if the following conditions are met: Verification of a move to a permanent address.
-This should be verified by a lease agreement, phone call to the landlord, or information from a homeless shelter.
-The applicant must have selected a vendor to provide service in their new residence unless energy service is included in the rent or paid to the landlord in a separate payment.
-If the homeless applicant cannot secure a home energy account due to large arrearages on a previous account, or does not have the money for a deposit, prevention services may be used to assist them with securing energy services.
-Crisis Requirements, 2604(c) 4.10 Do you accept applications for energy crisis assistance at sites that are geographically accessible to all households in the area to be served?
-X Yes No The State of Wisconsin allows for applications to be taken via the phone, in office, mail, alternate locations, and online.
+Section 2.2.2.3: A homeless applicant who has proof of a permanent address they will be moving into may be eligible for an energy assistance benefit if the following conditions are met:

+- Verification of a move to a permanent address.
+This should be verified by a lease agreement, phone call to the landlord, or information from a homeless shelter. - The applicant must have selected a vendor to provide service in their new residence unless energy service is included in the rent or paid to the landlord in a separate payment. - If the homeless applicant cannot secure a home energy account due to large arrearages on a previous account, or does not have the money for a deposit, prevention services may be used to assist them with securing energy services.

+Crisis Requirements, 2604(c)

+4.10 Do you accept applications for energy crisis assistance at sites that are geographically accessible to all households in the area to be served?

+Yes No ------- -- ----

+The State of Wisconsin allows for applications to be taken via the phone, in office, mail, alternate locations, and online.
 Outreach locations are both categorically and geographically diverse.